Overcoming sales objections is an essential part of the sales process, but it seems a topic that people I speak to either neglect or are fearful of.

 As risk is a huge issue in objections, it is good to have “introductory” or “sample” products where you can demonstrate your value and reliability.
 Gain trust through the experience of delivery.

 That is why most of my services are short-term packages that are easy to agree to.
 My customers take me for a test drive on, say, a one-hour call, then that leads to longer-term projects when they get more value from my advice.

 Remove financial risk with a guarantee.
 Guarantees can also remove some of the internal reputation risks for the customer.
 However, again credibility has a big part to play here, eg. “No one ever got fired for choosing IBM”.

 The sneaky way to create a solution to overcome an objection is to talk through with customers what might make them happier in their decision (other than dropping the price).
 You won’t implement all their suggestions but it might give you some unique ideas.

 Finally, put a contact form right where the customer can find it so they can ask questions, and keep a log of the most common questions and objections so that you can go back and answer them in your content.

-Sales is all about psychology, and your existing customers and yourself can often be your best test subjects.
+Sales copywriting is all about psychology, and your existing customers or even yourself can often be your best test subjects.